shshsunny/Chaos/README.md

 ### Physical simulation functions

-Currently, The following functions are implemented  in some versions of the simulator (ticked) or scheduled (blank). ***Some functions maybe aren't integrated normatively, because this is a test project.
+Currently, the following functions are implemented  in some versions of the simulator (ticked) or scheduled (blank). ***Some functions maybe aren't integrated normatively, because this is a test project.
 I'll rebuild the program if it's necessary.***

 - [x] basic motion that follows Newton's first law
 - [x] border bouncing